RE-PRESENTING THE NATION

 Julieta Campos, Rosario Castellanos, Brianda Domecq, Margo Glantz, Bárbara Jacobs, Marta

 Lamas, Elena Poniatowska, Martha Robles, and Sara Sefchovich.
-These authors play a significant role in

 developing and disseminating ideas and theories that illustrate how patriarchal society